IsaacScript/isaacscript/docs/example-mod.md

 Right now, if players pick up your item, it won't actually do anything.
 This is where the coding part comes in.

 Mods affect the game by putting code inside of *callbacks*.
+Each callback fires when a particular event happens in the game.
 There are [72 different callbacks](https://isaacscript.github.io/docs/function-signatures) to choose from, so you have to choose the right one depending on what you want to do.
+For example, the most basic callback is the `MC_POST_GAME_STARTED`, which fires once at the beginning of a new run.

+First, go through [the official docs](https://wofsauge.github.io/IsaacDocs/rep/enums/ModCallbacks.html) and read what all of the callbacks do so that you can get familiar with them.

-Open `C:\Repositories\green-candle\src\main.ts`, which contains the TypeScript code that will be transpiled to the "main.lua" file and read by the game.
+Next, open `C:\Repositories\green-candle\src\main.ts` in VSCode, which contains the TypeScript code that will be transpiled to the "main.lua" file and read by the game.

 The bootstrapper created a skeleton of a mod for us.
 As you can see, it calls the `Isaac.DebugString()` function when the `MC_POST_GAME_STARTED` callback is fired.

-(`Isaac` is a global class provided by the game with helpful methods on it. `Isaac.DebugString()` simply writes something to the log.txt file, which is located at `C:\Users\[username]\Documents\My Games\Binding of Isaac Repentance\log.txt`.)
+(`Isaac` is a global class provided by the game with helpful general-purpose methods on it. `Isaac.DebugString()` simply writes something to the log.txt file, which is located at `C:\Users\[username]\Documents\My Games\Binding of Isaac Repentance\log.txt`.)

 The `MC_POST_GAME_STARTED` callback is useful for initializing things at the start of every run or making the player start with a particular item.
 For our purposes, we don't need it, so we can remove all of the lines relating to that.